craftingcity/RollHighOrDie/Equipment and Inventories/Ammunition.md

 #### Coring / Armor Piercing
 When you deal Damage using this Ammunition, you may deal half that damage as True Damage.

+#### Over-Pressured
+When you make an Attack using this Ammunition, the Complexity Value of your Weapon increases by 2.

 #### Explosive
-When you deal

-#### Over-Pressured
-When you make an Attack using this Ammunition,
+When you make an Attack using this Ammunition, the Complexity Value of your Weapon increases by 4.

+This Ammunition's Damage Type is Force.

 #### Tracer
 When you make an Attack using this Ammunition, the space your target occupies is lit by Low Light until the end of your turn.